sbb-design-systems/lyne-components/CODING_STANDARDS.md

 ##### General

-- Prefer writing out words instead of using abbreviations.
+- Prefer to write out words instead of using abbreviations.
 - Prefer _exact_ names over short names (within reason).
 E.g., `labelPosition` is better than `align` because the former much more exactly communicates what the property means.
 - Except for `@Prop` properties, use `is` and `has` prefixes for boolean properties / methods.